gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   A simple solution avoiding any protocol issue are to send all DTLS messages that are not protected user message fragments is to pick a stream not used by the ULP, send the DTLS messages in their own user messages with in order delivery.
+   A simple solution avoiding any protocol issue are to send all DTLS messages that are not protected user message fragments is to pick a stream not used by the ULP, send the DTLS messages in their own user messages with in-order delivery.
 That mimics the RFC 6083 behavior without impacting the ULP.

 ## Chunk Handling